PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

     examples include "Python", "Astropy", "NumPy", and "reST".

-* When referencing PlasmaPy functionality, write the full namespace path to where the functionality is defined, not where it's conveniently accessed.
+* When referencing PlasmaPy functionality, write the full namespace path to where the functionality is defined, not where it is conveniently accessed.
 For example, write ``~plasmapy.formulary.parameters.Alfven_speed`` rather than ``~plasmapy.formulary.Alfven_speed``.

   This does not necessarily need to be done when referencing external packages, since each package may have their own standard.
-For example, Astropy's `~astropy.units.Quantity` class is defined in ``astropy.units.quantity.Quantity`` but is also indexed at ``~astropy.units.Quantity`` so either option will link to the same documentation.
+For example, Astropy's |Quantity| class is defined in ``astropy.units.quantity.Quantity`` but is also indexed at ``~astropy.units.Quantity`` so either option will link to the same documentation.